Welcome to the Eastchester Youth Soccer Association (EYSA) travel program. Below is important information concerning the EYSA travel program.

 Games are generally held on Sundays

-Team practices are held on Saturdays plus one weekday practice Team managers/coaches may also coordinate additional practices from time to time (which could require an additional cost)
+Team practices will be twice a week.
+Team managers/coaches may also coordinate additional practices from time to time (which could require an additional cost)

-In addition to the regularly scheduled WYSL games, it is expected that each travel team participate in at least one tournament per season (e.g., Labor Day, Columbus Day, State Cup, or other tournament).
+In addition to the regularly scheduled WYSL games, it is expected that each travel team participate in at least one tournament per season (e.g., Labor Day, Columbus Day, State Cup).
 This is a great opportunity for players to play against different teams and broaden their experience and level of competition.
 Team mangers are responsible for registering for tournaments.
 These tournaments take place on weekends.
-(Tournaments require an additional cost)
+(Tournaments may require additional cost)

 Team managers have the flexibility to choose leagues/tournaments that best fit the scheduling needs of its team.
 In addition, EYSA offers academy practices once a week in an indoor facility throughout the winter.
 While the winter season is certainly less intense, it is NOT optional.
 Winter Session runs from early through the end of March.